MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/nf-ntddstor-devicedsmgetnumberofdatasetranges.md

 ## -returns

-Returns the number data set ranges in the given input length.
+Returns the number of data set ranges in the given input length.

 ## -remarks

+A DSM operation handler calls **DeviceDsmGetNumberOfDataSetRanges** to determine the number of data set ranges in the operation's input length.

 ## -see-also